MateoRbt/Pacman/README.md

-# pacman
+#Pacman

-A project for my artificial inteligent with a rule based engine leave a comment or get it and have fun with it but please give me a feedback
+This is my first Ai project based on a rule engine